Paolo Maldini: Media

 Maldini has appeared in commercials for American sportswear company Nike.
 He wore Nike Tiempo football boots at the 1994 FIFA World Cup.
 In 1996, he starred in a Nike commercial titled "Good vs Evil" in a gladiatorial game set in a Roman amphitheatre.
 Appearing alongside other footballers such as Ronaldo, Eric Cantona, Luís Figo, Patrick Kluivert, and Jorge Campos, they defend "the beautiful game" against a team of demonic warriors.
 Maldini states, "Maybe they're friendly?" before they begin "destroying evil", with Cantona striking the ball at the warriors.

 Maldini has featured in EA Sports' FIFA video game series; he was on the cover of the Italian edition of FIFA: Road to World Cup 98 and was an Ultimate Team Legend in FIFA 14.

 Personal life

 Maldini was born on 26 June 1968 in Milan to Cesare Maldini and Marisa Luisa De Mezzi.
+His paternal family was of mixed Italian-Slovenian descent.
+He has five siblings.
 In December 1994, he married Venezuelan former model Adriana Fossa.
 The couple have two sons, Christian (born 14 June 1996) and Daniel (born 11 October 2001), who both played for AC Milan's youth teams.
 His father Cesare played as a defender and also captained Milan and the Italy national team.
 Cesare then became a coach and coached his son in the Italy under-21 side, the Italy senior team, and the Milan senior team.
 On 3 April 2016, his father Cesare died at the age of 84; and his mother Marisa died on 28 July 2016.

 Maldini and his former teammate Christian Vieri run a fashion brand named Sweet Years.